bpatra/personal-blog/_posts/2014-03-15-unit-testing-drag-and-drop-logic-with-mvvm-pattern-in-wpf.md

 The basic interaction rules can be summarized in the drawing below.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/03/mvvm1-300x149.png' title="MVVM interactions overview" caption="MVVM interactions overview" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/03/mvvm1-300x149.png' caption="MVVM interactions overview" %}

 Speaking more in term of WPF, the view contains the UserControls, the windows.
 A view class definition is split between the xaml file (simplifying UI design) and the associate .cs file called code behind.
 If an application is coded following MVVM principles the code behind should be small, containing code on the UI elements that are difficult to expressed with XAML syntax (e.g. keyboard bindings).